Elbrus – 5642 m

 It is best to book flights and airport transfers well in advance of your departure.

-Flights are reasonably inexpensive from European airports like London and Geneva to Mineralnie Vody.
-If you need any assistance searching for flights just let us know.
+Flights are reasonably inexpensive from European airports like London and Geneva to Mineralye Vody Airport in Russia.
+If you need any assistance searching for flights please let us know.